 - How did the results compare to the specific, measurable objectives you identified in the planning section?

 - Gather all of your materials.
-Make sure they are brief, clear and free of errors.
+Make sure they are brief, clear, and free of errors.

 - Review the entry instructions and decide what category you’d like to enter.
-Submit a separate entry foreach campaign or tactic.
+Submit a separate entry for each campaign or tactic.

 - Review the entry and judging criteria for the category you are interested in.
 Make sure your summary and supporting documents address all of the criteria.
-Make sure your summary and supporting documents use a font size of 11 point or larger.
+Make sure your summary and supporting documents use a font size of 11 points or larger.